-How To Implement CO2 To Your Grow Space
+How To Implement Enhanced CO2 Into Your Grow Space

-A Partnered Article: Editor Alex Neil of Dr.Cannabis.Io
+A Partnered Article with Alex Neil at Dr.Cannabis.Io.

-When most people think of the gas which is found naturally in the earth’s atmosphere it is usually in the extreme case of CO2 poisoning.
-While CO2 concentrations greater than 30,000 parts per million (ppm) are dangerous to human health, that amount is more than 10x the level that your cannabis plants need.
+However, carbon dioxide has gotten a bad rap.
+When most people think of CO2, they think of global warming or in the extreme case CO2 poisoning.
+While CO2 concentrations greater than 3% are dangerous to human health, that level is almost never found in nature, and is much more than the amount cannabis plants need to grow.

 Why do Cannabis Plants Need CO2?

 Like all other green plants, cannabis transforms light energy into chemical energy through a process called photosynthesis.
-The process sees chlorophyll-containing organelles known as chloroplasts convert CO2, water, and minerals into organic compounds that are rich in chemical energy.
+Chlorophyll-containing organelles known as chloroplasts convert CO2, water, and minerals into organic compounds that are rich in chemical energy plants use to grow.

-Oxygen is a by-product of the process and it is released by the plants during the day, which is when they absorb CO2.
+Fortunately for us, oxygen is a by-product of the process.
+It is released by the plants during the day as they absorb CO2.
 The gases are released and absorbed via the plants’ stomata, which are minute openings surrounded by guard cells on the undersides of their leaves.
-Stomata are also capable of absorbing water and other gases.

-If your cannabis plants do not get enough CO2 (200ppm or less), they will continue to grow for a while, at least until their stored sugars are depleted.
+If a cannabis plant does not get enough CO2 they will continue to grow until their stored sugars are depleted.
 Once that happens, their metabolism decreases, and they show little to no signs of growth.
-If your plants get too much CO2 they will slow down or even stop photosynthesis.
-If you get the gas levels right for your grow space, your plants will speed up photosynthesis which will lead to abundant growth and boosted yields of lovely big buds.

 How Much CO2 Is Enough?

-The optimal amount of CO2 required to boost the yield of your cannabis plants depends on several factors, such as the intensity of the light they get and the size of your grow space.
-If your indoor space has average ventilation, the concentrations of CO2 should be around 390ppm, which leads to growth rates like what you would typically find if you were growing your plants outdoors.
+The optimal amount of CO2 required to boost the yield of cannabis plants depends on several factors including the intensity of the light and the size of the grow space.
+In an indoor space with normal ventilation, the concentrations of CO2 should be around 400ppm, which leads to growth rates like what you would expect if you were growing your plants outdoors.

-Growers have achieved the best success with CO2 levels between 1200 and 1500ppm.
-However, you cannot simply increase the amount of gas unless the space can support your plants’ use of it.
+Growers have achieved the best success with CO2 levels between 1,200ppm and 1,500ppm.
+However, you cannot simply increase the CO2 level unless your plants can use it.

-If you are growing your cannabis plants under low light (around 12,330 lux/1150 fc), you can increase their photosynthesis by increasing the CO2 level to 400ppm.
-Anything beyond that, and you will need to increase the intensity of your grow lights.
+If you are growing your cannabis plants under low light (around 12,330 lux/1150 fc), you can increase their photosynthesis by maintaining CO2 levels at 400ppm.
+For additional growth you will need to increase the intensity of your grow lights.

-Increasing the light intensity to somewhere around 49,310 lux/4600 fc allows you to increase the CO2 level.
-The photosynthesis rate will speed up until the levels reach 600ppm.
-Beyond that, the rate will increase slowly.
-You can increase the level to as much as 1200 ppm under that lighting, although photosynthesis will be even slower.
+Increasing the light intensity to somewhere around 49,310 lux/4600 fc allows you to increase the CO2 level and therefore, plant growth.
+The rate of photosynthesis will speed up as you raise the CO2 level to 600ppm.
+Beyond that, the rate will increase more slowly.
+You can increase the level to as much as 1200ppm under that lighting, although photosynthesis will be even slower.

-If you can increase the light intensity to 59,201 lux/5500 fc, your cannabis plants can use CO2 levels of between 1200 and 1300 ppm.
+If you can increase the light intensity to 59,201 lux/5500 fc, your cannabis plants can use increased CO2 levels of between 1200 and 1300ppm.
 You could increase the level to 1500 ppm if your light intensity increases to 80,400 lux/7500 fc.
 Growers who have taken it to that level recorded a 100% increase in their plants’ growth rate.

 Calculating the Amount of CO2 Required

-As tempting as it may be to rush out, purchase a tank of CO2, and then empty it in your cannabis grow space, that would probably be the worst thing you could do for yourself and your plants.
+As tempting as it may be to rush out, purchase a tank of CO2 and empty it into your cannabis grow space, that would probably be the worst thing you could do for yourself and your plants.
 First, you should always use a simple calculation to work out how much CO2 your space needs.